johansciard/ionos-power-control/README.md

 ```
 bash auto-shutdown.sh
 ```
+**Note: For full automation it is recommended to integrate the script with a Linux CRON job to schedule the stop (and start) of the servers at specific times.**

 To start servers automatically run the following command or run a scheduled task that interacts with the script on a cron job: